behreajj/AsepriteHSLuv/README.md

 ## Changes

 Changes have been made to the Lua code.
 First, to remove hexadecimal `string` conversions.
 Second to update function conventions, i.e., `math.atan` (not `math.atan2`) and `math.rad`.
 Third, to avoid unecessary square root calculations for desaturated colors.
-Fourth, simplify the dot product implementation.
+Fourth, to simplify the dot product implementation.

 ## License